FadhilRizqi1/University-Assignments/Semester 3/README.md

 ### 2. Ferigo (Travel Ticket Booking System)

 **Type:** Project - Software Engineering
 **Overview:** Ferigo is a web-based travel ticket booking system developed as a significant project for the Software Engineering course.
 This project provided hands-on experience in designing and building a functional web application from the ground up.
-It covers essential aspects of software development, including user authentication, managing travel schedules, ticket booking processes, and database integration.
+It covers essential aspects of software development, including user authentication, managing travel schedules, ticket booking processes, and database integration. **Please note that the available schedules in the database for demonstration purposes are from 28 November - 30 November 2024.**

 **Explore Ferigo:** [Go to Software Engineering's README](../Semester%203/Software%20Engineering/README.md)